s-ball/qtimgren/README.md

 ### From Github

-This is the recommended way if you want to contribute or simply tweak `QtImgren` to your own requirements.
+This is the recommended way if you want to contribute or simply tweak `qtimgren` to your own requirements.
 You can get a local copy by downloading a zipfile but if you want to make changes, you should rather clone the repository to have access to all `git` goodies: